pvdabeel/prolog/Documentation/Handbook/15-doc-building.md

 ### How a snapshot is created

-When a merge begins, portage-ng automatically creates a snapshot identified by a timestamp (e.g. `20260405-143012`).
+When a merge begins with `--snapshot` (or with `config:snapshot_enabled` asserted in the per-machine config — snapshots are disabled by default), portage-ng creates a snapshot identified by a timestamp (e.g. `20260405-143012`).
 The snapshot directory contains three files:

 - **`manifest.pl`** — a Prolog fact file listing every package currently installed in the VDB, with category, name, version, and